TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualwan-P2SConnectivity-tsg/content-customer-use-hub-or-wan-config--8.md

 # Customer use HUB or WAN config?

-Is customer using *"Virtual HUB User VPN Profile"* or *"Virtual WAN User VPN Profile"*?
+Which kind of VPN User Profile is customer using here?